-Despite the progress with Illustrator, many users are eagerly anticipating the native version of Premiere Pro.
+Despite the progress with Illustrator, many users eagerly anticipate the native version of Premiere Pro.
 This powerful video editor is crucial for numerous professionals, and its absence on Windows on ARM is notable.
 Adobe has also postponed the release of other applications such as After Effects and Adobe Media Encoder.

 In the meantime, users requiring a native video editor on their Snapdragon devices can opt for DaVinci Resolve, which is already available and offers robust performance.
 Alternatively, less advanced users might consider Microsoft Clipchamp as a simpler option.